 It will cost the group $3,000 for two sessions.

-The animals were brought up by The Goat Girls Brush Clearing, of Amherst, Mass., a company that touts its ability to remove unwanted vegetation without chemicals, noisy machines or gasoline and oil.
+The animals were brought up by The Goat Girls Brush Clearing, of Amherst, Mass.

 The Goat Girls staff members navigated their truck load of goats up the steep Putney Mountain Road, and then they walked the small herd up to the summit, accessing the mountain from a short trail off of a private residence on Banning Road.